yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 run notepad.exe, run uiautomation.py -t 3, swith to Notepad and wait for 5 seconds

-uiautomation will print the controls of Notepad:
+uiautomation will print the controls of Notepad and save them to @AutomationLog.txt:

 ControlType: WindowControl    ClassName: Notepad
 　　ControlType: EditControl    ClassName: Edit